 As mentioned above, the light coming from the sun will only contribute more to the heat inside your home.
 By using blackout curtains, you are reducing the heat coming into your home by up to 24%.

 So there you have it!
-With these summer cooling tips, there’s nothing to hold you down in conquering the summer season!
+With these tips for staying cool this summer, there’s nothing to hold you down in conquering the summer season!
 So go out and create the best summer memories while staying ‘cool.’

 Looking for an affordable property?
 Contact us today